Mico27/gbs-copyRomDataToRamPlugin/README.md

 ## Project Setup

-1. Copy the plugin folder into your GB Studio project's `plugins/` directory.
-No additional configuration, engine fields, or compatibility variants are required.
+1. Copy the plugin folder into your project's `plugins` folder.
+There is nothing to configure.

-### Reading a tileset far pointer by index
+### Looking up a tileset by number

-1. Add a **Compile tileset array** event to any script — a scene's init script works, since the event runs at build time.
-It only needs to exist in one script.
+1. Add **Compile tileset array** to any script.
+A scene's init script works, since it runs during the build.
+It only has to exist once.
-2. Set **Custom data symbol** to a unique name, e.g. `my_tileset_list`.
+2. Set **Custom data symbol** to a unique name, such as `my_tileset_list`.
-3. Set **Tileset count** and select each tileset in order.
+3. Set **Tileset count** and pick each tileset in order.
-4. Add a **Copy ROM data to variable** event where you want to read a far pointer at runtime:
+4. Add **Copy ROM data to variable** where the lookup should happen:
    - **Custom data symbol:** `my_tileset_list`
-   - **Custom data offset:** `index × 3`, where `index` is the 0-based tileset to select
+   - **Custom data offset:** `index × 3`, counting from 0
-   - **Variable:** the variable to receive the bank byte; the pointer fills the next variable automatically
+   - **Variable:** the variable that receives the bank.
+The pointer fills the next one.
    - **Variable offset:** `0`
    - **Data length:** `3`
-5. Pass the two resulting variables to **Replace Tileset Tiles Ex**, or any other event that accepts a far pointer.
+5. Pass the two variables to **Replace Tileset Tiles Ex**, or any other event that takes a bank and a pointer.

 <img width="550" height="854" alt="image" src="https://github.com/user-attachments/assets/5d7c013a-740d-4fb3-a57e-817df2bbe0e0" />

-### Reading a scene far pointer by index
+### Looking up a scene by number

-The same workflow, using **Compile scene array** and passing the far pointer to the SubmappingExPlugin events or a scene-change instruction.
+The same steps with **Compile scene array**, passing the result to the SubmappingEx events or a scene change.

 <img width="587" height="399" alt="image" src="https://github.com/user-attachments/assets/48a0446b-6004-4b72-a1a9-cd1948b87431" />

-### Reading your own ROM data
+### Reading data you wrote yourself

-Create a C file under `assets/engine/src/` declaring your data as a `const` array, with `#pragma bank 255` to let the linker place it and `BANKREF` so its bank symbol is exported:
+Put a C file under `assets/engine/src/` declaring your data:

 ```c
 #pragma bank 255